2nerds/jt9_stepper/README.md

 frequency in order to generate the output carrier frequency in the wspr spots file.

-Run the script with the '-h' command-line option to see usage info.
+Run the script with the `-h` command-line option to see usage info.

 ## Sample runs

-Here are some sample runs that show how the double-dash command-line option ("--") is used to separate script options from jt9 options:
+Here are some sample runs that show how the double-dash command-line option (`--`) is used to separate script options from jt9 options.

 ### Example 1: no script options